kellran/annotations/README.md

 ## Color codes

 It is possible to change the color of the annotations by modifying the `Color` field in the annotation file.
-The ingame color codes are as follows:
+The in-game color codes are as follows:

 - `white`: [ 255, 255, 255 ]